eclipse-jdt/eclipse.jdt.core/org.eclipse.jdt.core.javac/README.md

 ▶️ **To test this**, you'll need to import the code of `org.eclipse.jdt.core` and `org.eclipse.jdt.core.javac` from this branch in your Eclipse workspace; and create a Launch Configuration of type "Eclipse Application" which does include the `org.eclipse.jdt.core` bundle.
 Go to _Arguments_ tab of this launch configuration, and add the following content to the _VM arguments_ list:

-> `--add-opens jdk.compiler/com.sun.tools.javac.main=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.util=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.tree=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.api=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.file=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.parser=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.comp=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.code=ALL-UNNAMED -DICompilationUnitResolver=org.eclipse.jdt.core.dom.JavacCompilationUnitResolver -DCompilationUnit.DOM_BASED_OPERATIONS=true -DCompilationUnit.codeComplete.DOM_BASED_OPERATIONS=true -DAbstractImageBuilder.compiler=org.eclipse.jdt.internal.javac.JavacCompiler`
+> `-DCompilationUnit.DOM_BASED_OPERATIONS=true -DCompilationUnit.codeComplete.DOM_BASED_OPERATIONS=true -DSourceIndexer.DOM_BASED_INDEXER=true --add-opens jdk.compiler/com.sun.tools.javac.main=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.util=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.tree=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.api=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.file=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.parser=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.comp=ALL-UNNAMED --add-opens jdk.compiler/com.sun.tools.javac.code=ALL-UNNAMED -DICompilationUnitResolver=org.eclipse.jdt.core.dom.JavacCompilationUnitResolver -DAbstractImageBuilder.compiler=org.eclipse.jdt.internal.javac.JavacCompiler`

+* `CompilationUnit.DOM_BASED_OPERATIONS=true`/`CompilationUnit.codeComplete.DOM_BASED_OPERATIONS` / `SourceIndexer.DOM_BASED_INDEXER=true` system properties enables some operations to use build and DOM instead of ECJ Parser (so if DOM comes from Javac, ECJ parser is not involved at all)
-* `--add-opens` allow to access internal API of the JVM
+* `--add-opens ...` allow to access internal API of the JVM, including Javac ones
 * `ICompilationUnitResolver=org.eclipse.jdt.core.dom.JavacCompilationUnitResolver` system property enables using Javac instead of ECJ to create JDT DOM AST.
-* `CompilationUnit.DOM_BASED_OPERATIONS=true`/`CompilationUnit.codeComplete.DOM_BASED_OPERATIONS` system properties enables some operations to use build and DOM instead of ECJ Parser (so if DOM comes from Javac, ECJ parser is not involved at all)
 * `AbstractImageBuilder.compiler=org.eclipse.jdt.internal.javac.JavacCompiler` system property instruct the builder to use Javac instead of ECJ to generate the .class file during build.

 Note that those properties can be set separately, which can useful when developing one particular aspect of this proposal, which property to set depends on what you want to focus on.